Sinnerboy89/vibrary/README.md

 ### Build Vibrary

-Run the `Projucer` JUCE app, choose "Open Existing Project" and select the `Vibrary.jucer` file in the `vibrary` directory, and then....
+Run the `Projucer` JUCE app, choose "Open Existing Project" and select the `Vibrary.jucer` file in the `vibrary` directory, and "Save" the project (Ctrl+s) to prompt Projucer to output the Makefile needed by `make` to build vibrary.

-**TODO:**...
-Seems the options to export are greyed-out.
-Can't export.

 ![JUCE_screenshot](/home/shawley/Downloads/JUCE_screenshot.png)